NahalG/Telling-Stories-with-Data/Finalprojectpart2.md

 3. Shed more focus on the call to action by adding in elements/anecdotes.
 4. Reduce text heavy slides.
 5. Add logos on the dotted line graph.
+6. Rework the graphics for backgrounds and images.

 # Moodboards / personas
 > If you did this optional part, include details here.
 Otherwise remove this section